AlexBHarley/deepstream.io-website/src/tutorials/core/permission-conf-simple/readme.md

+---
+title: Valve Permissioning Simple
+description: Learn the basics of Valve and permissioning in deepstream
+---

 Permissions give you granular control over which records, events or RPCs can be used in which way by which user.

 ## What can be permissioned?